DavidSie/MotionVectorEstimator/README.md

 # Running
-To test a program use 2 black and white  frames. by default program searches for 1.jpg and 2.jpg
+To test a program use 2 black and white  frames. by default program searches for 1.jpg and 2.jpg (movement 50px to right and 60px down between first and second example pictures)

 # Picture Reading
  list ` [[0,0,0,0],[0,1,0,0],[0,3,0,0],[0,0,0,0]]` represent picture